shayd42/JSON-API/JavaScript-Examples/README.md

 ##peek — list provision ids of all currently authenticated Nymi Bands

 Peek is similar to the info sample, but it returns information for provisioned devices only.
-The information is printed to the Javascript console.
+The information is printed to the JavaScript console.

 ##watch — show changes to state of Nymi Bands in the vicinity